AltCampus/flexbox/README.md

 The `flex-grow` property allows the items to grow if there is extra space inside the flex container.
 The property accepts unitless value in number which provides the ability to grow to the items.

 By default, the value for `flex-grow` property is 0, means the size of the item will be auto.
-But if we want the item to grow to fill the extra space inside the container, will have to apply `flex-grow` property and set the value greater than 0.
+It may accept any value but not in negative.
+If we want the item to grow and fill the extra space inside the container, will have to apply `flex-grow` property and set the value greater than 0.
 Let's check out the property visually.

 Suppose we have two items inside a flex-container and we want the items to grow in same proportionality.
 Then we can set the value 1 for flex-grow property for the items.